ann-mukundi/homestudy-updated/src/modules/6/tdd.md

 Aspiring Andelans know what tests are, how to write them, and how the TDD approach can be beneficial in development.
+They also understand the basics of debugging, including how to replicate a problem and gradually break down the process into simpler components to isolate the root cause of the defect.

 | What should I know by the end of this skill?   |      Resources      |